Accessibility statement for NHS Bolton Clinical Commissioning Group

 - Customise options to suit individual needs or preferences

-Open Browsealoud on our website by clicking the ‘listen with browsealoud’ button on any page.
-This is a button containing a letter ‘b’ and an image of headphones.
+Open ReachDeck on our website by clicking the 'listen with the ReachDeck Toolbar' button on any page.
+This is a button containing an image of a person.

-This will launch the Browsealoud tool bar – no need to download anything.
+This will launch the ReachDeck toolbar – no need to download anything.

 We know some parts of this website are not fully accessible